ibm-cloud-docs/Registry/registry_quota.md

 1. List all images in all your namespaces of your {{site.data.keyword.Bluemix_notm}} account.

     ```
-    bx cr images
+    ibmcloud cr images
     ```
     {: pre}

 2. Remove an image from your namespace.
 Replace _&lt;image_name&gt;_ with the name of the image that you want to remove.

     ```
-    bx cr image-rm <image_name>
+    ibmcloud cr image-rm <image_name>
     ```
     {: pre}

-    **Note:** Depending on the size of the image, it might take a while for the image to be removed and for the storage to be available.
+    Depending on the size of the image, it might take a while for the image to be removed and for the storage to be available.
+    {:tip}

 3. Review your storage quota usage.

     ```
-    bx cr quota
+    ibmcloud cr quota
     ```
     {: pre}

-4. **Note:** You cannot reduce your pull traffic usage in a billing period.
+4. You cannot reduce your pull traffic usage in a billing period.
+   {:tip}

     To continue pulling images from your namespaces, choose between the following options.